IT50/book/en/asymmetric-cryptography.md

 The owner of the key pair generates a pair of keys.
 Then, one key is made public (**public key**), and the other is kept private (**private key**).
 Now the following actions are possible:

 - *Sending a message securely to a designated recipient.* Transforming plaintext with the public key ensures that the data can only be read by the designated recipient, the owner of the private key.
 - *Proving authenticity.* Transforming a piece of data with the private key proves the authenticity of the data because only the owner of the key can do so.
 Thus, this action is not called encrypting but **signing** as it does not make anything secret.
+In many contexts, signing implies endorsement of the content.

 ## Ideal workflow for sending a message